 • Timesheet View: Here, the work time is automatically recorded in a timesheet.

-Not just that, ClockDiary can seamlessly integrate with payroll software, to make payroll management quick and easy.
+Not just that, Clockdiary can seamlessly integrate with payroll software, to make payroll management quick and easy.
 Timesheets allow you to view the individual work hours of the employees, the projects they are working on, and whether billable/non-billable.
 Once you get this data, you can easily set hourly rates and calculate how much you should pay your workers or how much payment you should receive from your client.

 Once payroll time comes near, you can effortlessly export the daily, weekly, and monthly reports in Excel, CSV, or PDF formats.
 Thus, you get a clear idea of the time employees invest on each project, breaks, overtime hours, in and out times, and time off.

-When it comes to payroll, ClockDiary helps you save both money and time.
+When it comes to payroll, Clockdiary helps you save both money and time.
 Fill out this form to schedule a call with our experts today.

 Frequently Asked Questions: